GovDocs, Your Labor Law Compliance Expert

 To order GovDocs Update Service:

-- From the applicable state and federal poster package page, enter the desired quantity and click Add to Cart.
+- From the applicable product details page, enter the desired quantity and click Add to Cart.

-- Then, in the Update Service box, enter the same quantity (one for each poster package) and click Add to Cart.
+- Then, in the Update Service box, enter the same quantity (one for each poster) and click Add to Cart.